 Some employers will even tell you to just get over it and move on, rather than seeking damages.

 If you’re confused as to whether or not you should seek a workers' compensation lawyer, here are 10 reasons why you might need to get on the phone with one.

 If your claim was denied by your employer, you should consider contacting a lawyer.
 It’s not uncommon for a compensation claim to be denied and you have a right to an appeal.

 Unemployment insurance companies have the right to deny ineligible claims.

 However, they rely on claimants not applying for an appeal.
 An increasing number of claims are misclassified, which leads insurance carriers to deny the claim and save money.

-An experienced attorney knows how to deal with unfair denials and help you shape a strong appeal.
+An experienced attorney knows how to deal with unfair denials and helps you shape a strong appeal.

 2. Inadequate Medical Coverage

 If your compensation package isn’t enough to cover the costs you incurred, you should look for legal representation.
 Companies will offer as low of a settlement as they can to save money in their budget.